Yujie-W/JuliaUtilities/README.md

 # About

 Typical algorithms for root finding often do not work for plants because of the wierd shape of curves.
 In many cases, chosing a good initial guess works.
 But in many case, the initial guess may result in error.
 Here, customized root finding algorithms are presented with constaints.
-Due to the dependency on `Base.@kwdef`, [`ConstrainedRootSolvers.jl`][rs-url] only spports Julia 1.3 and above.
+Due to the dependency on `PkgUtility`, [`ConstrainedRootSolvers.jl`][rs-url] only spports Julia 1.6 and above.

 | Documentation                                   | CI Status             | Benchmarks            | Compatibility           | Code Coverage           |
 |:------------------------------------------------|:----------------------|:----------------------|:------------------------|:------------------------|